nbh1883/TMOTTBG/README.md

 A Java Applet that renders a top-down baseball stadium — complete with field, infield dirt, bases, coach's boxes, and grandstands — set to the sound of Fenway Park's crowd singing *Take Me Out to the Ball Game*.

-Built as a freshman year final project (Spring 2018) at the University of Oklahoma.
+Built as a freshman year final project (Spring 2018) at Prosper High School.

 ## Preview